jiangfengming/spa-history/README.md

       false: Prevent the navigation.
       null: Do nothing.
       path | location object: Redirect to this location.
-        You can override the history manipulate method by providing "location.method" property, values are: 'push', 'replace', 'dispatch'.
+        You can override the history manipulate action by providing the `action` property, values are: 'push', 'replace', 'dispatch'.

     Return value can be a Promise.
   */
-  beforeChange(to, from, operation) {
+  beforeChange(to, from, action) {
   },

   /*